-Assessment has become the foundation in all levels of education.
-A study states that "assessment is process fundamental process and indigenous to the practice of teaching and learning" [1].
-Indeed, the practice of classroom assessment sits at the heart of the instructional process, always guiding learners forward to the next or most proximal stage of development [2].
-An assessment becomes formative when the results of the assessment are used to inform or guide future teachings [3].
-A researcher asserts that "formative classroom assessment is a potentially instructional process because the practice of sharing assessment information that supports learning is embedded in the instructional process by design" [4].
-The research focuses on the essence of formative assessment.
-Other authors defined formative assessment "as a systematic process for continually gathering evidence on what is being learned while instruction is underway" [5].
-This is supported by a previous study that "formative assessment as the "hands-on-deck" process of information on the student's academic achievements in the classroom".
+Assessment has become the foundation of all levels of education.
+A study states that "assessment is a fundamental process and indigenous to the practice of teaching and learning" [1].
+"Indeed, the practice of classroom assessment sits at the heart of the instructional process, always guiding learners forward to the next or most proximal stage of development"[2].
+"An assessment becomes formative when the results of the assessment are used to inform or guide future teachings"[3].
+A writer asserts that "formative classroom assessment is a potentially instructional process because the practice of sharing assessment information that supports learning is embedded in the instructional process by design" [4].
+"The study focuses on the essence of formative assessment".
+[5] Other authors defined formative assessment "as a systematic process for continually gathering evidence on what is being learned while instruction is underway" [5].
+This is supported by a previous study that "formative assessment as the "hands-ondeck" process of information on the student's academic achievements in the classroom".
 It is ongoing or goes on in the course of instructional delivery.
 It is used to provide information on the likely performance of students; to describe strengths or weaknesses and feedback given to students, telling them which items they got correct or wrong.
 This implies that the effective assessment initiated during teaching and learning is the learning progression of every learner.
 This shows that formative assessment (Assessment for learning) is designed to give teachers information to modify and differentiate or vary teaching and learning activities.
 It acknowledges that individual students learn in idiosyncratic ways, but it also recognizes that there are predictable patterns and pathways that many students follow.

-From this point, if the teacher trainees were taught all the ideal formative assessment techniques in the Social Studies instructions, then they should form a better conception of the subject and the nature of its assessment during teaching practice.
-Although many efforts have been made by Colleges of Education tutors to improve the assessment of the subject of Social Studies during teaching and learning, it is believed that the goals of the subject are not being achieved, hence the research on teacher trainees' conceptions of formative assessment and use of feedback in Social Studies instructions in Ghana.
-The curriculum of Social Studies in the Colleges of Education is about the Basic School Social Studies curriculum to provide an ideal context for formative assessment, which requires teachers to focus on individual differences and abilities [7, 8].
+"From this point, if the teacher trainees were taught all the ideal formative assessment techniques in the Social Studies instructions, then they should form a better conception of the subject and the nature of its assessment during teaching practice.
+Although many efforts have been made by Colleges of Education tutors to improve the assessment of the subject of Social Studies during teaching and learning, it is believed that the goals of the subject are not being achieved, hence the study on teacher trainees' conceptions of formative assessment and use of feedback in Social Studies instructions in Ghana.
+The curriculum of Social Studies in the Colleges of Education is about the Basic School Social Studies curriculum to provide an ideal context for formative assessment, which requires teachers to focus on individual differences and abilities"[7, 8].
 The question is, "Do teacher-trainees in Colleges of Education have a positive conception that they are teaching to achieve assessment for learning (formative assessment)?".
 Even if teachertrainees have all the knowledge and skills for formative assessment, without the appropriate conception of the role that formative assessment can play in teaching and learning, their knowledge and skills may lie dormant.
 There is a consensus that formative assessment is beneficial to both students and teachers if it is properly handled.
-The study was guided by these research questions (1) what does formative assessment mean to you?
+The purpose of this study was to examine the efficacy of formative assessment practices in Social Studies instructions at Holy Child College of Education in the Western Region of Ghana.
+The study was guided by these study questions (1) what does formative assessment mean to you?
 (2) What is the role of formative assessment in the teaching and learning process?